Skip to main content | Skip to section menu | Access keys.

 Noise

 Complaints regarding industrial and commercial noise are investigated by Environmental Health except for noise incidents arising from industrial activities and installations operating under a permit issued by the Scottish Environment Protection Agency (SEPA) who will investigate breaches of a permit conditions.
-Where a noise nuisance is established, action under the Environmental Protection Act 1990 or the Control of Pollution Act 1974 can be used to mitigate the noise concerned.

 Most noise complaints tend to be resolved informally and formal action is rare.
 Where a complaint is complex, detailed monitoring using specialised equipment may be necessary and the investigation can become time consuming.